Conduitry/defiler/API.md

 ## Operation

-### `use(path, { from })`
+### `get(path, dependent)`

 Waits for a file or array of files to be ready.

 - `path` - the path, or array of paths, to wait for to become available
-- `from` - _(optional)_ a path of a file to re-process if any of the file or files given in `path` change.
+- `dependent` - _(optional)_ a path of a file to re-process if any of the file or files given in `path` change.
 Typically, this is the path to the file you are currently transforming or generating

 Returns a `Promise` resolving to the `File` instance or an array of `File` instances.

 This can be asked for physical or generated files.
 If you ask for one or more physical files during the initial wave of processing before everything has been read in and processed, it will wait for the file or files to be ready (and transformed).
-Asking for something that is neither a known physical file nor a registered generated file will not throw an error, but will instead simple return undefined.
+Requesting something that is neither a known physical file nor a registered generated file will not throw an error, but will instead simply return `undefined`.

-If a path `from` is passed, `from` is registered as depending on the file or files in `path`.
-When the file or files in `path` change, the file at `from` will be automatically re-transformed (using `refile`, below).
-If you're calling `use` inside a transform or generator, `from` is typically going to be the path of the file you're transforming or generating.
+If a path `dependent` is passed, `dependent` is registered as depending on the file or files in `path`.
+When the file or files in `path` change, the file at `dependent` will be automatically re-transformed (using `refile`, below).
+If you're calling `get` inside a transform or generator, `dependent` should typically be the path of the file you're transforming or generating.

 ### `refile(path)`